stuart6854/install-vulkan-sdk-action/README.md

 # Github Action ➔ Install Vulkan SDK

-A Github Action to install the Vulkan SDK.
+A Github Action to install the Vulkan SDK and it's runtime.

 This action can be used to install the Vulkan SDK in your Github Action workflows.